miranda-ng/miranda-ng/protocols/Omegle/docs/omegle - readme_en.txt

 --------------------------------
        Version history
 --------------------------------
+0.1.2.0 - 16.5.2013
+ + Show in status bar when Stranger is typing
+ + Added option to chose language of Stranger
+ !
+Small fixes.

 0.1.1.0 - 8.3.2013
  + Option to automatically connect to stranger when protocol is turned online
  * Updated (this) readme